-The Global Emergency Care Webinar Series is open to all healthcare professionals with a passion for global emergency care, particularly in resource-limited settings.
-In 2020, the Series is replacing the Global Emergency Care Conference, hosted annually by Alfred Health and Monash University.
+The 2020, Global Emergency Care Webinar Series was open to all healthcare professionals with a passion for global emergency care, particularly in resource-limited settings.
+Due to Covid-19 the Series replaced the Global Emergency Care Conference, hosted annually by Alfred Health and Monash University.

-The theme for the 2020 Series references the recently established global consensus for emergency care, World Health Assembly (WHA) resolution 72.16, titled: Emergency care systems for universal health coverage: ensuring timely care for the acutely ill and injured .
-The three, free webinars will explore the resolution in the context of the COVID-19 pandemic, and will be supplemented by an interactive workshop for those who want to develop practical skills in a small group setting.
+The theme for the 2020 Series referenced the recently established global consensus for emergency care, World Health Assembly (WHA) resolution 72.16, titled: Emergency care systems for universal health coverage: ensuring timely care for the acutely ill and injured .
+The three, free webinars explored the resolution in the context of the COVID-19 pandemic.

 A/Prof Gerard O’Reilly works as an Emergency Physician at the Alfred Emergency and Trauma Centre.
 He is head of International Programs for the Emergency and Trauma Centre and the National Trauma Research Institute.
 Gerard chairs The Alfred International Emergency Care Workshop and Conference, is a past chair of the ACEM International Emergency Medicine Committee and has led emergency response and emergency capacity development programs in Afghanistan, Kenya, Indonesia, Sri Lanka, India, Vietnam and Myanmar.
 Gerard has completed a Master of Public Health a Master of Biostatistics and a PhD in International Trauma Epidemiology, focusing on the development of trauma registries globally.
 He has more than 50 publications in the peer-reviewed medical literature and was a founding member of the Emergency Medicine Research Course Faculty in 2011.